-9.5 Procedure 2: A Vote of the Entire Faculty.
-A question is submitted to the entire faculty through electronic or other means for a vote.
-It is Faculty Senate Executive Committee’s responsibility to draft a ballot and distribute to faculty for a vote.
+9.5 Procedure 2: A Vote of the Entire Faculty: A question is submitted to the entire faculty through electronic or other means for a vote.
+It is the Faculty Senate Executive Committee’s responsibility to draft a ballot and distribute it to faculty for a vote.

-9.5.1 A simple majority of voting faculty (faculty in the definition of Title 2, Chapter 1, Section 1.1of the NSHE Code) is sufficient to resolve any question.
+9.5.1 A simple majority of voting faculty (as defined in NSHE Code, Chapter 1, Section 1) is sufficient to resolve any question.

 9.6 The Senate may solicit campus opinion on an issue through a campus ballot.
 The results of this opinion poll are not binding upon the Senate.

-9.8 Faculty of NSC may petition the Senate to force a faculty-wide vote on any issue before the Senate.
-If 10% of all academic and administrative faculty with greater than 0.50 FTE sign a written petition addressed to the Chair of the Faculty Senate on any issue, the Senate must follow procedure 2 as described above in Section 9.5.
+9.8 Faculty of NSU may petition the Senate to force a faculty-wide vote on any issue before the Senate.
+If ten percent (10%) of all academic and administrative faculty with greater than 0.50 FTE sign a written petition addressed to the Chair of the Faculty Senate on any issue, the Senate must follow Procedure 2 as described in Section 9.5.